Fundamental Limits of Prediction, Generalization, and Recursion: An Entropic-Innovations Perspective: Introduction

 The remainder of the paper is organized as follows.
 Section~II introduces the technical preliminaries.
-In Section~III, we introduce the main results.
-Concluding remarks are given in Section~IV.
+In Section~III, we present the fundamental limits of prediction with and without side information.
+Section~IV is devoted to the fundamental limits of generalization.
+In Section~V, we focus on the fundamental limits of recursive algorithms.
+Concluding remarks are given in Section~VI.

+Note that this paper is based mainly upon the conference paper \cite{FangCISS20}, which only discusses prediction without side information.
+Note as well that prior to \cite{FangCISS20}, the special cases of $p = 2$ and $p = \infty$, both without side information, have been presented respectively in \cite{FangITW19} and \cite{FangMLSP19}; see the discussions in \cite{FangCISS20} for further details.

+It is also worth mentioning that an arXiv version of this paper can be found in \cite{FangTSP20arxiv}.
+Note in particular that it had a different title ``Fundamental Limits of Online Learning: An Entropic-Innovations Viewpoint" for the previous version, which was in fact the same paper, whereas the title was changed to the current one since we think it is more appropriate.
+This is pointed out herein so as to avoid possible unnecessary confusions to the readers.